Japan–Ukraine relations: Japan's support for the integrity and sovereignty of Ukraine

-Japan has reflected that they are a staunch ally to Ukraine in the midst of the 2014 Crimean Crisis.
-The Japanese government placed sanctions on Russia, although it has been noted that the sanctions were designed in a way to have no real effect and that the Japanese government did not want to jeopardize its relations with Russia.
+Japan has reflected that they are a staunch ally to Ukraine in the midst of the annexation of Crimea by the Russian Federation.
+The Japanese government placed sanctions on Russia and Japan was the only East Asian country to do so, although it has been noted that the sanctions were designed in a way to have no real effect and that the Japanese government did not want to jeopardize its relations with Russia.
 Tokyo criticized Russia, saying that Russia is violating the territorial integrity and sovereignty of Ukraine.
 In addition, the Japanese government has stated that they are willing to provide Ukraine with US$1.5 billion in financial aid when Kyiv agrees to accept and enact various IMF reforms.

 In February 2022, after the Russian invasion of Ukraine, Japan imposed sanctions on Russia which prohibited the issuance of Russian bonds in Japan, froze the assets of certain Russian individuals, and restricted travel to Japan.
 Ukrainian President Volodymyr Zelenskyy praised Japan as the "first Asian nation that has begun exerting pressure on Russia."